 Remarkably, this nursing home actually received a good score in the area of inspections as well.
 We awarded it a B for that category, which is one of our better scores.
 Few nursing homes that were this poor overall received multiple category grades of this caliber.
 Inspection grades are based on pieces of information found on the a nursing home's recent inspection reports.
 Deficiencies are an important item to look for on these reports.
 You should especially avoid facilities that have severe deficiencies associated with endangerment of patients.
 While this facility had some minor dings on its government inspection report, it had zero severe deficiencies.
 Severe deficiencies are those found in categories G through L. This tells you that the government inspectors didn't deem any of the deficiencies on this facility's report to pose an imminent threat to patient safety or health.
 Finally, this facility had no substantiated complaints this year from residents, which is always a good sign.

 Does this page answer your questions about Brookside Rehab & Nursing Center?

-Among this nursing home's several poor grades was its F in the area of nursing care.
-Nursing scores are mostly based on a nursing home's level of nurse staffing.
-This particular place offered a meager 0.2 hours of nursing care per resident daily.
-This statistic is far below the national average.
-Finally, we also looked at some nursing quality measures in calculating our nursing scores.
-This facility performed well when it comes to minimizing its residents' pressure ulcers and major falls.
-Many consider these areas to be good measures of the quality of nursing care.
+We also wanted to draw your attention to this facility's poor nursing grade where it received an F. Our nursing score is largely associated with the nursing home's level of nurse staffing.
+This place offered a meager 0.3 hours of nursing care per resident daily.
+This is well below average.
+Lastly, we also assessed some nursing quality measures in computing our nursing grades.
+This facility fared well when it comes to minimizing its residents' pressure ulcers and major falls.

 Short-term Care Quality